Want to deliver with Uber Eats? Uber Eats drivers can get paid to pick up and drop off local food & retail orders.

 - The pay can be low.
 It can dip beneath $10/hour if your area isn’t busy

-- There are common work frustrations that can grind you down: Long waits at restaurants, traffic, parking, trouble contacting the customer or finding where exactly to deliver the food
+- Common work frustrations that can grind you down: Long waits at restaurants, traffic, parking, trouble contacting the customer or finding where exactly to deliver the food

 Uber Eats is worth a try if you’re looking for flexible work.